 To make the meatloaf without a loaf pan, freeform the meatloaf into a loaf shape, then place it on a foil lined rimmed baking sheet.
 Follow the other instructions as listed in this recipe.

-Stored in an airtight container, leftover buffalo chicken meatloaf will last in the fridge for up to 5 days.
+Stored in an airtight container, buffalo chicken meatloaf leftovers will last in the fridge for up to 5 days.

 To reheat slices of the meatloaf, place a slice of meatloaf on a plate and microwave for 2 minutes.
 Or pan fry a slice of meatloaf in a skillet on the stove over medium-high heat for 2-3 minutes per side, or until heated through.